AungPhyoKywe/transcript-xml/README.md

 - [Amyotha Hluttaw (Upper House)](https://www.amyotha.hluttaw.mm/)
 - [Pyidaungsu Hluttaw (Union House)](https://pyidaungsu.hluttaw.mm/)

+  ## File Names
+  File names contains six digits like this ``02-16-01.xml``.
+Fist two digit stands for Term, the middle two digit stands for Session and Last two digits stands for Sitting Day.
+  So ``02-16-01.xml`` means Second Term, 16th Session, First Sitting Day.

 ## Directory Structure
+Root directories are divided by their terms and in the sub directory files are again divided by House and File type.
+The directory structure is as follow.

 - First Term
   - lower
     - pdf (Contains all the PDF files from the First Term Lower House)